-The Inle Lake in Myanmar is renowned for its traditional cultural and livelihood practices, which have made it one of the main attractions for Myanmar's tourism industry.
-The lake is, however, suffering environmental degradation from the combined effects of unsustainable resource use, increasing population pressures, climate variability and rapid tourism development.
+Inle Lake, in Myanmar, is renowned for its traditional cultural and livelihood practices, which have made it one of the main attractions for Myanmar's tourism industry.
+The lake is, however, suffering environmental degradation from the combined effects of unsustainable resource use, increasing population pressures, prolonged drought periods under changing climate conditions, and rapid tourism development.

 UNDP Myanmar with the funding support from Government of Norway, is implementing a 2-year project on Strengthening the Inle Lake Management Authority to Improve Development and Conservation.
-The project's main aim is to support the implementation of the Inle Lake Conservation 5-Year Action Plan (2015/16 to 2019/2020) by establishing and strengthening the Inle Lake Management Authority (ILMA), to coordinate, manage and develop the Inle Lake effectively.
-This will require strong leadership and coordinated efforts of all stakeholders involved - government, non-governmental organisations and local communities.
-As such, it is vital to strengthen the governance of Inle Lake to rally private, civil and government actors at various levels and defines various roles.
-It is also equally important to develop local capacities to collect and monitor the information of the lake's ecosystem and establish a baseline and central database to measure, assess and use data to support the roles of the stakeholders.
+The project's main aim is to support the implementation of the Inle Lake Conservation 5-Year Action Plan (2015/16 to 2019/2020) by establishing and strengthening the Inle Lake Management Authority (ILMA), to coordinate, manage and develop Inle Lake effectively.
+This will require strong leadership and coordinated efforts of all stakeholders involved - government (State and National), non-governmental organisations and local communities.
+As such, it is vital to strengthen the governance of Inle Lake to rally private, civil, and government actors at various levels and to define their various roles.
+It is also equally important to develop local capacities to collect and monitor the information of the lake's ecosystem and establish a baseline and central database to measure, assess, and use data to support the roles of the stakeholders.